mapaction/proximity-tool/README.md

 #### Requirements

 The Python version currently used is 3.10.
-Please install all packages from:
+Please install all packages from ``requirements.txt``:
-``requirements.txt``:

 ```shell